-Embracing a positive school culture is an underlying theme at Salisbury High School.
-The Positive Education team raises awareness about wellbeing, positive education, positive relationships and antibullying strategies to develop a safe, caring and connected school environment.
+The Student Well Being Team raises awareness about wellbeing, positive education, positive relationships and antibullying strategies to develop a safe, caring and connected school environment.
 We facilitate numerous workshops around Martin Seligman's PERMA Model.
 The Model identifies five essential elements of wellbeing.
 By focusing on all five elements, students can flourish both emotionally and academically.